-Finally, firms should consider the importance of model continuity and mitigate the risk that the departure of key quantitative researchers or data scientists disrupt the proper functioning of the AI and ML solutions.
+Finally, firms should consider the importance of model continuity and mitigate the risk that the departure of key quantitative researchers or data scientists disrupt the proper functioning of the

+AI and ML solutions.
 Firms should therefore have processes and documentation requirements that provide for model continuity in the event of staff departures.

-Measure 4: Regulators should require firms to understand their reliance and manage their relationship with third party providers, including monitoring their performance and conducting oversight.
+Measure 4: Regulators should require firms to understand their reliance on and manage their relationship with third-party providers of AI and ML, including monitoring providers' performance and conducting oversight.
 To ensure adequate accountability, firms should have a clear service level agreement and contract in place clarifying the scope of the outsourced functions and the responsibility of the service provider.
-This agreement should contain clear performance indicators and should also clearly determine sanctions for poor performance.
+Where appropriate, this agreement should contain clear performance indicators and should also clearly determine rights and remedies for poor performance.

 Operational resilience and heavy reliance on third-party service providers is one of firms' key concerns when using AI and ML techniques.
 To ensure adequate accountability, firms should perform initial and ongoing due diligence and have a clear service level agreement and contract in place clarifying the scope of the outsourced functions and the responsibility of the service provider.
-This agreement should contain clear key performance indicators and should also clearly determine suitable recourse sanctions for poor performance.
+This agreement should contain clear key performance indicators and should also clearly determine suitable recourse for poor performance.

-In addition, in recognition of the new challenges and risks involved in operating internationally or outsourcing significant level of activities to third parties, IOSCO is currently updating its existing principles on outsourcing to consider the risks associated with the use of third-party providers.
+In addition, in recognition of the new challenges and risks involved in operating internationally or outsourcing significant level of activities to third parties, IOSCO has updated its existing principles on outsourcing to consider the risks associated with the use of third-party providers.
 IOSCOs outsourcing principles should be considered when outsourcing the development, testing and oversight of AI and ML.